otammato/intrasonics_transmogrifier_assignment/README.md

     # Check if Archives/ exists and create it if not
     if [ ! -d "Archives/" ]; then
-        # Create the Archives/ folder and set files_list to an empty array
+        # Create the Archives/ folder
         mkdir "Archives/"
         echo "Archives/ folder created"